Talent Recruitment

 International Talent

 To implement comprehensive talent cultivation policies, the Company encourages employees to gain cross-departmental work experience after two to three years of capability in the same position, even challenging overseas work to develop comprehensive talents.
-In 2024, the Company continued promoting employee rotation systems, viewing this as key to company talent development, and provided a total of 23 shipboard training opportunities to expand employees’ understanding of the industry chain and operational sites.
+The Company continued promoting employee rotation systems, viewing this as key to company talent development.
 In the future, overseas training programs and other initiatives will continue to be promoted, assigning promising employees to overseas regional centers for training or apprenticeships to enhance employees' international perspectives.

 Employee Rotation